 Départ : Suspended glass platform

-Places visited : Summit of Little Mont-Ste-Anne, Magic Forest, Bottomless Hole.
+Places visited : Summit of Petit Mont-Ste-Anne, Magic Forest, Bottomless hole and suspended glass platform.

 Interpretation topics : The 5 visible geological periods in Percé, the characteristics of the Magic Forest and the Bottomless Hole, the legend of the Table à Roland, description of the geosites.
 Church St-Michel of Percé, seen on the suspended glass platform of the Geopark.